onydarc/blockFarm-page/README.md

 # BlockFarm-Page

- _It's a project about blockchains and a little emterprise that use the this method to comertialise their products and services_
+ _It is a blockchain project and a small company that uses this method to market products and services._

 ## Angular 16